telukir/training-material/topics/admin/tutorials/pulsar/tutorial.md

 > ### {% icon hands_on %} Hands-on: Creating dependency resolver configuration
 >
-> 1. Create a `templates` directory in your working directory.
+> 1. Create a `templates` directory in your working directory if it does not exist.
 >
 >    ```bash
 >    mkdir templates